 Before you even start building your deck, be sure to check required clearances of things like windows, air conditioning compressors, dryer vents, and low-hanging soffits so you can integrate appropriate access into the design of your deck.

 Choosing the Wrong Decking Material

 You have a few different options of decking material to use.
 There is pressure treated wood that comes in pine and even cedar and tropical hardwoods.
-Keep in mind, not only are some of these woods very expensive, but of all decking materials, wood requires the most maintenance.
-Do not select this material if you think you won’t want or be able to keep up with maintenance.
+Keep in mind that some of these woods are very expensive, but of all decking materials, wood requires the most maintenance.
+Do not select this material if you think you won’t want to or keep up with maintenance.

-If you want the look of wood but not the upkeep you have a choice of plastic or composite materials.
-These are designed not to warp or split like pressure treated woods.
+If you want the look of wood but not the upkeep, you choose plastic or composite materials.
+These are designed not to warp or split like pressure-treated woods.

 Bamboo decking is incredibly durable and harder than maple or red oak.
-And, because bamboo is actually a grass and not a hardwood, it resists moisture and rot very well, which is important when choosing material that will live outdoors in the elements year-round.
-Your best bet is to choose solid bamboo planks which will make a stable deck that could last up to 20 years.
+Because bamboo is actually a grass and not a hardwood, it resists moisture and rots very well, which is important when choosing the material that will live outdoors in the elements year-round.
+Your best bet is to choose solid bamboo planks that will make a stable deck that could last up to 20 years.

-Adding a deck to your property can be a great way to increase the value of your home and enjoy the warm months of summer with family and friends.
-Just be sure you avoid making these common 7 mistakes and you will have a deck that looks beautiful, is safe, and will last for years.
+Adding a deck to your property can be a great way to increase your home’s value and enjoy the warm months of summer with family and friends.
+Just be sure you avoid making these common 7 mistakes, and you will have a deck that looks beautiful, is safe, and will last for years.